 AppComponent template has router links set to fixed paths of the

 destination routes, "/dashboard" and "/heroes".

-This time, we're binding to an expression containing a link parameters array.
+This time, you're binding to an expression containing a link parameters array.

 the destination route and a route parameter set to the value of the current hero's